 It is easy to become discouraged by all the requirements of the program.
 But, as is often the case, the requirements sound more onerous when explained than they are in practice.
 Integrity of our database requires that observations be accurate to within about 0.02 magnitudes.
 Many observers routinely submit observations with standard errors of 0.005 magnitudes, or better.
 With a little practice, you can too.

-The following stars on the AAVSO PEP program are good ones to start on.
+The following stars in the AAVSO PEP program are good ones to start on.
 They have no significant extinction or gain setting problems, and there are no known problems with the comparison stars.
 They are relatively bright, but they do require a color correction, so the observer will need to determine the value of epsilon-v before submitting data to the database.
 However, go ahead and try your hand at observing these stars, but hold off submitting your data until you know your transformation coefficient.
-In the meantime, the Chair of the PEP Committee will be happy to examine your observational data, answer questions and make suggestions.
+In the meantime, the Chair of the PEP Section will be happy to examine your observational data, answer questions and make suggestions.

 |Name||V-mag||(days)||hh mm ss||dd mm ss|

 |CE Tau||36389||94628||SRc||4.2 - 4.5||165||05 32 13||+18 35 42|

 |RS Cnc||78712||61306||SRc||6.2 - 7.7||120||09 10 41||+30 58 22|

 |IN Hya||80567||117605||SRb||6.27 - 6.87||65||09 20 37||+00 10 54|